 - Results must be mailed to the Horse Show Division within ten (10) days of the closing date of the show, except those shows held after September 15th must submit within five (5) days of the closing date of the show, ALONG WITH PROPER FEES. - 2.
-Results may be emailed or sent via regular mail.
+Hard copy of results must be sent via regular mail or hand delivered to the Points Keeper.